Charlie Plummer

 Charlie Plummer Now

-In 2022, Charlie Plummer's career took off dramatically.
+Charlie Plummer's career absolutely exploded in 2022.
 He appeared in three feature-length projects and one TV series.
-Specifically, he portrayed a young Franklin Roosevelt in two episodes of the series "First Lady," played the son of the main characters in the sci-fi film "Moonfall," starred in the dramedy "Wildlower" alongside Kiernan Shipka, and took the leading role in the indie drama "A Perfect Day for Caribou."
+He tackled young Franklin Roosevelt in two "First Lady" episodes, played the leads' son in sci-fi blockbuster "Moonfall," starred opposite Kiernan Shipka in dramedy "Wildlower," and led the indie drama "A Perfect Day for Caribou."

 Charlie Plummer in Moonfall